The Supply of Motivated Beliefs (New Draft: September 2023)

 Tribone Tilings of Triangular Regions that Cover All but Three Holes.
 Discrete & Computational Geometry, 2015.

-Summary: I show that there are a lot of ways to tile triangular regions with tribones when you leave three spaces uncovered.
+Summary: In my undergrad math thesis, I showed that there are a lot of ways to tile triangular regions with tribones when you leave three spaces uncovered.